A combinatorial interpretation for certain plethysm and Kronecker coefficients: The plethysm case

 \section{The plethysm case}

 We now give our more general combinatorial interpretation of \eqref{eq:stab-diff-1}.
-Recall the set of GOH trees $\mathcal{G}(\lambda, k)$ from \Cref{def:GOH-tree}.
-As before, if $T \in \mathcal{G}(\lambda, k)$ has leaf vertices $v_1, \ldots, v_t$ and leaf multiset $\{a_i\}_{i=1}^t$ where leaves have been ordered by some fixed, arbitrary procedure, a \emph{marked GOH tree} additionally marks each leaf with an integer $k_i$.
-For concreteness, our procedure is depth-first search from left-to-right when ordered as in \Cref{fig:GOH-tree}.
+Recall the set of GOS trees $\mathcal{G}(\lambda, k)$ from \Cref{def:GOS-tree}.
+As before, if $T \in \mathcal{G}(\lambda, k)$ has leaf vertices $v_1, \ldots, v_t$ and leaf multiset $\{a_i\}_{i=1}^t$ where leaves have been ordered by some fixed, arbitrary procedure, a \emph{marked GOS tree} additionally marks each leaf with an integer $k_i$.
+For concreteness, our procedure is depth-first search from left-to-right when ordered as in \Cref{fig:GOS-tree}.